 Creating a new garden, landscape is a process.
 Each project is unique and we offer a wide range of services so the process doesn't always follow the same sequence, however more often than not it goes like that..

 Initial consultation (Stage A)

-Or start by sending an email if easier with as much detail as possible regarding location, size of garden, project scope, challenges, budget (if possible).
+Or start by sending an email with as much detail as possible regarding location, size of garden, project scope, challenges, budget (if possible).
 Feel free also to send a link to a Pinterest board if you have started one, let us know if an architect is involved in your project, basically as much information as possible.